45 Things Heart Doctors Do to Protect Their Own Hearts

 “I drink a ton of water”

 “Drinking five or more glasses of water a day can lower the risk of heart disease deaths, as dehydration leads to increased hematocrit and increased blood viscosity, both of which have been associated with cardiovascular events.
-A recent study showed that increasing water intake by as little as just one percent also improves overall diet because you eat less sugar and salt, and overall calorie intake decreases.” —Jason Guichard, MD, a cardiologist in Birmingham, Alabama
+A recent study showed that increasing water intake by as little as just one percent also improves overall diet because you eat less sugar and salt, and overall calorie intake decreases.” —Jason Guichard, MD, a cardiologist in Birmingham, Alabama.
+Here’s how your body changes when you drink enough water.

 “I schedule exercise”